Stomper10/CheXpert/README.md

 ```

 ## Run the Model
 Now you can run the model like below.
-You can use a option to run the model more efficiently.
+You can use some options to run the model.
 ```bash
 python3 run_chexpert.py configuration.json
 ```